inception-project/inception-reporting-dashboard/README.md

 ## Issues

-This package is under early developments, if you notice any bugs, or face any issues, do not hesitate to open a [Github issue](https://github.com/inception-project/inception-reporting-dashboard/issues).
+This package is under early development, if you notice any bugs, or face any issues, do not hesitate to open a [Github issue](https://github.com/inception-project/inception-reporting-dashboard/issues).